bearbearsbarebear/pixel_drain_uploader/README.md

-# pixel_drain_uploader
+# Pixel Drain Uploader
-Uploads file to pixel drain.
+A simple command-line tool to upload a file to pixel drain using their API.

+## Usage
+>uploader.exe file